RatCatcherVrYT/ratcatchervr-website/README.md

   <p><strong>Effective Date:</strong> June 1, 2025</p>

   <h3>Introduction</h3>
   <p>Your privacy matters to us at RatcatcherVR.
-This Privacy Policy explains how Primal's Playground VR ("we," "us," or "our") collects, uses, discloses, and protects your information when you play our game or visit our website.
+This Privacy Policy explains how Ultimate GloveBall ("we," "us," or "our") collects, uses, discloses, and protects your information when you play our game or visit our website.
 We are committed to safeguarding your personal data and ensuring transparency about our practices.</p>

   <h3>1.
 Information We Collect</h3>
   <p>We collect information to provide better gameplay and improve your experience, including:</p>